angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/05-interaction.md

 > Land drop available

 :::row{variant=PILE}
-BS
+Bs
 SW
 EoA
 Polluted Delta|ONS
 TO
 :::

-1. Cast Ponder to draw BS
+1. Cast Ponder to draw Bs
-1. Cast BS and put back Island then EoA
+1. Cast Bs and put back Island then EoA
 1. Cycle SW to draw EoA
 1. Land Polluted Delta and fetch the Island
 1. Cycle SW and play TO with 0 remaining cards